indigo-dc/indigo-datacloud-releases/chapter1.md

   * **Ubuntu 14.04**
   * Optionally PTs support also other OS platforms.
 You can find more information in the individual products documentation.
 * on the following **CMFs (Cloud Management Framework)** versions:
   * **OpenStack v.
-Liberty,** with the exception of the "TOSCA in HEAT (heat-translator) for which it one must used the Mitaka HEAT, and the rest of services on Liberty
+Liberty,** with the exception of the "TOSCA in HEAT" (heat-translator) for which it one must used the Mitaka HEAT, and the rest of services on Liberty
   * **OpenNebula v.
 4.14**

 You can find in the later chapters the full list of products, with detailed release notes and instructions for their installation/configuration.